Things to Do in Provincetown

 Provincetown Bike Paths

 The bike paths of Provincetown are a biking enthusiast’s dream.
-The 8-mile trip takes you through the National Seashore starting at Herring Cove and ending up at Race Point, winding around Beach Forest along the way.
-The scenery is spectacular and will take your mind off of some of the steeper hills.
+The 5.2 mile trip takes you through the National Seashore starting at Herring Cove and ending up at the Visitor’s Center on Race Point Road, winding around Beach Forest along the way.
+The scenery is spectacular.
 The bike path is 2 way so keep to the right and watch out for the occasional sandy patch.

 Cape Cod’s first grape vineyard, Truro Vineyards is located in North Truro a short drive away and a must stop for the wine enthusiast.
 The vineyards offer tours, tastings, gift shop, picnic grounds and gourmet foods.
 Open April-December.